-Matthew is a Barrister and former Conservative Future National Deputy Chairman.
+Matthew is a Barrister and Alderman of the City of London.
+He is a former Conservative Future National Deputy Chairman and former Party Secretary of UKIP.
 A graduate of the University of Oxford, Matthew practices at Henderson Chambers.
 Matthew successfully completed his pupillage at 7 New Square, part of which was spent working in the legal department of Imperial Innovations, the company responsible for spinning out the intellectual property of Imperial College, where he gained commercial experience in a legal setting.

 Matthew has gained experience in various different aspects of contentious and non-contentious areas from advising on and drafting contracts, to interlocutory, appellate and trial advocacy, particularly in commercial and chancery, intellectual property and computer law, employment and civil matters.
 As Director of the Legal Advice & Support Unit, Matthew honed his interest in education and election law.
 Now as Executive Director of the Young Britons’ Foundation, Matthew also focuses his efforts on YBF’s job and internship programme.

 In 2009, Matthew was elected as a Common Councilman in the City of London and, in 2012, as an Alderman.

 Greg Smith, Director of Campaigns (firstname.lastname@example.org)

 Greg Smith is a Co-Founder and former Executive Director of the Young Britons’ Foundation.
 Educated at Bromsgrove School and Birmingham University, Greg is a successful political consultant, having ran the campaigns of Greg Hands MP in 2005 and Conor Burns MP in 2010 and masterminding the Conservative victories in 2006 and 2010 in the borough council elections in Hammersmith & Fulham.